What Is Plein Air Painting?

 Outdoor painters love plein air for many reasons.
 One of the most common is the act of being outside and connecting with nature, along with the fact that when painting outdoors, one must make quick decisions about elements such as composition and color.
 Working quickly keeps you in the moment and lets you get the essence of the scene onto your canvas before the light or other factors change.

-To learn more about this movement, watch our “Outside The Lines” documentary on plein air painting, from the publisher’s of PleinAir Magazine:
+To learn more about this movement, watch our “Outside The Lines” documentary, from the publisher’s of PleinAir Magazine:

 Inspired?
 Sign up for the Plein Air Today newsletter to join an entire community of outdoor painters: